Published on January 19, 2023 in Finances

 “I don’t know why anyone would pay to get their taxes done,” she said.
 “I remember paying $500-$600 before I found out about Accounting Aid.
 Now that’s money in my pocket.”

 Recent changes to the tax law mean that more workers than ever before are eligible for valuable credits like the Earned Income Tax Credit (EITC).
-If you worked at all in 2021, you may qualify for the EITC, which provides extra income to workers with low to moderate incomes, up to $58,000.
+If you worked at all in 2022, you may qualify for the EITC, which provides extra income to workers with low to moderate incomes.

 “Due to inflation and the ongoing pandemic, the cost of everything from gas to food is rising, making it even more difficult for working families to make ends meet,” Megan said.
 “We don’t want anyone leaving money on the table this tax season simply because they failed to file taxes or didn’t receive all the credits they were eligible for.”